imagej/imagej.github.io/pages/ImageJ2.md

 ImageJ2 uses the [SCIFIO](SCIFIO "wikilink") library (SCientific Image Format Input and Output) by default for most image input tasks.
-You can change this behavior at any time by running  and modifying the *Use SCIFIO when opening files* option.
+You can change this behavior at any time by running {% include bc content="Edit
+| Options | ImageJ2" %} and modifying the *Use SCIFIO when opening
+files* option.

 For further details, see the [SCIFIO](SCIFIO "wikilink") page.